openstack-attic/identity-api/openstack-identity-api/src/markdown/identity-api-v3.md

         }
     }

-In the above example, either the "project" or "domain" object will be present at the top level (depending on whether this is a token for a project or a domain), but not both.
+In the above example, either the "projects" or "domains" object will be present at the top level (depending on whether this is a token for a project or a domain), but not both.